2013 Volvo XC90 Interior

 - "Materials look nice, and assembly quality is very good." -- Consumer Guide

 - "Inside, the 2013 Volvo XC90 offers a passenger cabin that's stylish, comfortable and quiet." -- Edmunds

 - "The Volvo XC90's interior layout strays from the typical form-over-function designs of its competitors.
 While it can be outfitted with warm wood and sumptuous leather, XC90 designers focused primarily on clever ergonomics and distinguishable controls." -- Kelley Blue Book

-The 2013 Volvo XC90 seats up to seven in three rows of seats.
+The 2013 Volvo XC90 seats up to seven in three rows.
 Reviewers say the front seats are some of the best in the class in terms of comfort and support, but that’s where the compliments end.
 Auto writers agree that the second- and third-row seats are cramped.
-Critics find that the third row should be reserved for kids and that accessing them can be a pain.
+Critics find that the third row should be reserved for kids and that accessing it can be a pain.
 Leather seating is standard and heated front seats are optional.
 The XC90 also offers a built-in booster seat in the center, second-row seat.

 - "Front seats offer good support and a generous amount of room, but the second- and third-row seats are a little tighter than those on several competitors." -- Edmunds

 - "Access to the 3rd row is very difficult, even for the kids who would be most comfortable back there." -- Consumer Guide

 - "Supportive side bolstering, plush padding and creamy leather trim make for some of the most comfortable front seats in its class." -- Kelley Blue Book